ff98li/obsidian-vault/CryoEM/CryoDRGN.md

 ### CryoDRGN Image Encoder $q_\xi ( \mathbf{z} | X )$
 * Observed image $X$ are generated from projections of $V$ at some unknown random pose $\mathbf{R} \in SO(3)$.
 * Assume that *volume heterogeneity* is generated from a continuous latent space $\mathbf{z}$
-	* so does volume heterogeniety here refer to $X$ , a projection of $V$ at a random pose?
 * We would like to approximate the true posterior $p(\mathbf{z}|X)$, which projects the volume heterogeneity $X$ into the latent space $\mathbf{z}$, by using a tractable distribution $q(\mathbf{z})$
 	* We choose Gaussian to be the approximating distribution $q(\mathbf{z})$
 	* We would like to train a neural network (encoder) parameterised by $\xi$ that predicts $(\mu_{\mathbf{z}|X},\ \Sigma_{\mathbf{z}|X})$ for the Gaussian $q(\mathbf{z})$